The North Cape on a clear night, surrounded by blue lights with the sea in the background

 The road from Honningsvåg to the North Cape

-To travel from Oslo to North Cape, the best option (unless you are on a serious road-trip) is to fly up.
-You can fly to Valan Airport in Honningsvåg in the summer, and some days in the winter if the airport does not close down because of the weather.
+The fastest option is to fly up.
+You can fly to Valan Airport in Honningsvåg in the summer and some days in the winter if the airport does not close down because of the weather.

-Or fly to Alta, three hours drive south of Honningsvåg, and take the bus from there, or rent a car.
+Or fly to Alta, a three-hour drive south of Honningsvåg, and take the bus from there, or rent a car.

 Why Visit Arctic Norway & The North Cape